0l1labs/zk-verification-circuits/README.md

 * Similar to infrastructure nodes in any network (more usage = more revenue)

 **Transferable Asset:**
-* Sell on Magic Eden, Tensor, or any Solana NFT marketplace
+* Sell on Blur, OpenSea, or any EVM-compatible NFT marketplace
 * Liquid market for infrastructure ownership
 * Exit anytime at market price